 Our ability to implement our business strategy is subject to numerous risks and uncertainties.
 As a clinical-stage biopharmaceutical company, we face many risks inherent in our business and our industry generally.
 You should carefully consider all of the information set forth in this prospectus and, in particular, the information under the heading "Risk Factors" in this prospectus prior to making an investment in our common stock.
-These risks include among others, the following:
+These risks include, among others, the following:

-- § our product candidates, including Xtampza, are subject to regulatory approval processes that are lengthy and unpredictable; - \ we may not obtain approval for Xtampza or any of our other product candidates from the FDA or foreign regulatory authorities.
-Even if Xtampza is approved, we may not be able to obtain the label claims that we are seeking from the FDA; - § we are subject to patent infringement litigation relating to Xtampza and may, in the future, be subject to additional litigation relating to our other product candidates, which may be expensive to defend and delay the commercialization of Xtampza or our other product candidates; - we currently generate no commercial revenue, may never become profitable and may incur substantial and increasing net losses for the foreseeable future as we seek regulatory approval for, and potentially begin to commercialize, Xtampza; - § we currently have no sales or marketing capabilities and, if we are unable to develop these capabilities, we may not be successful in commercializing Xtampza, if approved; and - § we depend, or will depend in the future, on the performance of third parties for the supply of the active ingredient used in Xtampza, commercial manufacturing and testing of Xtampza, and the conduct of clinical trials relating to our product candidates.
+- § our product candidates, including Xtampza, are subject to regulatory approval processes that are lengthy and unpredictable; - we may not obtain final regulatory approval for Xtampza or any of our other product candidates from the FDA or foreign regulatory authorities.
+Despite receiving tentative approval by the FDA, additional data may emerge that could change the FDA's position on the product labeling or final regulatory approval of Xtampza; - § we are subject to patent infringement litigation relating to Xtampza and may, in the future, be subject to additional litigation relating to our other product candidates, which may be expensive to defend and delay the commercialization of Xtampza or our other product candidates; - we currently generate no commercial revenue, may never become profitable and may incur substantial and increasing net losses for the foreseeable future as we seek final regulatory approval for, and potentially begin to commercialize, Xtampza; - § we currently do not employ sales representatives and, if we are unable to hire employees to provide the appropriate level of sales support, we may not be successful in commercializing Xtampza if we receive final regulatory approval; and - § we depend, or will depend in the future, on the performance of third parties for the supply of the active ingredient used in Xtampza, commercial manufacturing and testing of Xtampza, and the conduct of clinical trials relating to our product candidates.